smiledt/ansible-docker-sonarr/README.md

 Role Variables
 --------------

 Required variables are listed here, along with default example values.
+See defaults/main.yml.
 Any of these defaults can be overwritten by using the vars role directory.

     sonarr_name: sonarr